asimojs/asimo/README.md

         return a + b;
     }
 }
-// Service registration - should be defined in separate files when using packagers that don't support tree-shaking asm.registerService(CalculatorIID, () => new CalculatorService());
+// Service registration - should be defined in separate files when using packagers
+// that don't support tree-shaking (otherwise implementation will be packaged with the interface!) asm.registerService(CalculatorIID, () => new CalculatorService());

 ```